mkdoc/mkcli/README.md

 ```

 ```
-argv [options] [args...]
+argv

-Prints the parsed arguments passed to the program.
+Prints the arguments passed to the program.

   -e, --err               Print to stderr
   -h, --help              Display help and exit